williamcameron/dundeescript-website/index.md

     details: Checkout our <a target="_blank" rel="noopener noreferrer" href="https://www.eventbrite.co.uk/e/dundeescript-meetup-tickets-1038765113417">Eventbrite</a> page to RSVP for the next meetup.
   - title: Sponsors
     details: We are always looking for sponsors to help us cover costs.
 If you are interested in sponsoring, please contact us.
 We are grateful to all our <a target="_blank" rel="noopener noreferrer" href="/sponsors">Sponsors</a>.
-  - title: Subimt a Talk
+  - title: Submit a Talk
     details: Interested in speaking at our meetup?
 Submit a talk <a target="_blank" rel="noopener noreferrer" href="https://forms.gle/vTYNzgCEXggSroNz9">here</a>!
 Talks of all types and skill levels are welcome.
 ---